BYU-PCCL/holodeck/docs/packages/docs/tasks/follow-task.rst

 Float value, the field of view of the agent, in radians.
 See above how this is used in the reward calculation.

-``"FOVRadians": 23.0``
+``"FOVRadians": 1.5``

 MinDistance
 ~~~~~~~~~~~

 Float value, used to specify the minimum distance
-..
-TODO: this is very confusing for me

 ``"MinDistance": 512.0``

-TargetHeight
+FollowSocket
 ~~~~~~~~~~~~

-The height of the target, used when determining if the agent can see the target (OnlyWithinSight)
+The socket of the ToFollow actor the agent needs to see if OnlyWithinSight is true.
+If left empty, it defaults to the actor's location.

-``"TargetHeight": 10.0f``
+``"FollowSocket": "head"``

 Example
 -------